mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 As was pointed out previously, the left hand and right hand sides of an equation in Modelica are expressions, not assignments.
-In other words (and in contrast to most "programming languages"), the left hand side does **not** have to be a variable (as we can see in the case of Newton's law above).
+In other words (and in contrast to most programming languages), the left hand side does **not** have to be a variable (as we can see in the case of Newton's law above).